Gabriel-ds1/ViT-Playground/README.md

 ### 🚀 Project Overview

-This project is a custom implementation of the Vision Transformer (ViT) architecture, built and trained on CIFAR-100.
+This project is a custom implementation of the Vision Transformer (ViT) architecture with several visualizations for analyzing activations throughout the architecture, built and trained on CIFAR-100.
 **Major features:**

 - Custom ConvStem, Patch Embeddings, MSA, Transformer block, and CLS patch.